apereo/apereo.github.io/_posts/blog/2017-08-24-tip-docker-container-to-host.md

 192.168.1.170
 ```

 Sweet!
-Next, I was able to modify the relevant configuration files and use `192.168.1.170` anywhere I needed to make a call to the outside world.
-While this works fine, I should note that it is absolutely a temporary solution as hardcoding an IP address that might change later on obviously is a broken path but it did suffice my development needs at the time.
+Next, I was able to modify the relevant configuration files and use `192.168.1.170` anywhere the dockerized Shibboleth SP needed to make a call to the outside world.
+While this works fine, I should note that it is absolutely a __temporary solution__ as hardcoding an IP address that might change later on obviously is a broken path but it did suffice my development needs at the time.

 ...and oh, if you need to find a quick way to SSH into a running Docker container, put the following in your profile: